kapsali29/detect_language/README.md

 ## Output Format

+## Constraints
++ The snippet will be one of the follwing languages: German, English, French, Spanish
++ The snippet's size must not exceed 3 kilobytes

 Print the snippet's language (in Title Case, as written above) on a new line.

 ## Sample Input